ivoa/vo-dml/doc/guide/Transformers.md

 ```shell
 gradle vodmlSchema
 ```
 will generate XML and JSON schema for the model.
+The schema will be generated in the directory defined by the `outputSchemaDir` property (default `build/generated/sources/vodml/schema/`).

-These schema files will automatically be included withing the jar file for the model.
+These schema files will automatically be included within the jar file for the model, so that instance validation can be automatically be done without reference to external files.

 # Transformation to VO-DML

-The transformation of other data model representations to VO-DML is discussed elsewhere.
+The transformation of other data model representations to VO-DML is [discussed elsewhere](modelling/TransformingToVODML.md).